alidanapour/chip8_emulator/README.md

 2. Select one of the ROMs from the drop-down menu to run. **Please click anywhere within the screen area before playing**.
 3. Load any chip8 rom vis the `Load ROM` button.
 We put legacy chip8 roms not written by us in a folder called `rom` and the roms written by us in the `games` folder.
 4. While a program is running, the values of 21  registers will be displayed.
 A list of the latest 21 instructions is shown, and the current instruction highlighted in green.
-5. The user can click the `Description and How To Play` button for more details on any program in the drop-down menu.
+5. The user can click the `Description and How To Play` button for more details on any program in the drop-down menu, when you switch program from the drop-down menu, please click the `Description and How To Play` button twice to close and open it again to prevent information being cut-off. **We plan to use a pop-up screen in Release 4 instead of a drop-down field**
 6. The user can click the `Pause` button to pause the program and click `Continue` button to resume the program.
 7. The user can click the `Step Forward` and `Step Backward` button move one instruction forward or backward at a time.
 8. User can change the Emulator speed via the second drop-down, the default speed is 8 cycles/frames before or while the program runs.